zmus/git-it/readme.txt

 git pull <remoteName> <branchName>
   = pull in changes

-git remote --v
-  = view remote connections

 conventions:
   <remote>
     'origin'   = main
     'upstream' = forked repo
   <branch>
-    'master'   = on GitHub, will be tracked by search engines 'gh-pages' = GitHub will automatically serve and host website files on: http://username.github.io/repository
+    'master'   = on GitHub, will be tracked by search engines 'gh-pages' = GitHub will automatically serve and host static website on: http://username.github.io/repository

 --------------------------------------------------------------------------------
                                     Forks
 --------------------------------------------------------------------------------

-  = copies of repositories on GitHub
-  * used for - creating your own version of a project
-             - contributing fixes or features to the original project
+fork a repo
+clone it from GitHub
+connect original (upstream)

 git clone <URL>
   = creates a local copy of remote repo + 'origin' connection to it